Ant1r/ofxPof/README.md

 ### patch edition :

-Pof can be used with Pd just like any other external ; for this purpose it has to be compiled separately (see **buildExternal**(linux, 32bit only at the moment) and **OSXexternal** folders), and can be distributed as a dynamically linked library :
+Pof can be used with Pd just like any other external ; for this purpose it has to be compiled separately (see **linuxExternal**(linux, 32bit only at the moment) and **OSXexternal** folders), and can be distributed as a dynamically linked library :

 *	for Linux 32bit : pof.pd_linux
 *	for Mac : pof.pd_darwin